rsk700/leap-lang/README.md

 # Leap language.

-Leap is a simple language for describing data structures.
+Leap is a light, simple language for describing data structures.

 Supported data types: